The prepared environment

-A prepared environment empowers children to explore their world with a sense of security and purpose.
-It fosters concentration, builds a sense of order, and teaches respect for the physical space.
+When everything they need is within reach, children explore with security and purpose.
+A prepared space builds concentration, a sense of order, and respect for the things around them.

 How to apply it at home